imkarl1229/MathHelper/README.md

 # MathHelper

 ## Description
-> This is a project that help me learn Rust and re-learn ow do I do some math problems
+> This is a project that help me learn Rust
-> Don't ever use it on your HW, learn to do it in school
+> Don't ever use it on your HW, learn to do it at school

 ## Clone